What is the TablePi?

 Does the TablePi need a separate computer to operate?

-No. The TablePi comes with a separate computer with touch screen.
+No. The TablePi comes with it’s own computer with a touch screen.

 My machine isn’t working like expected, what can I do?

-There are a few options available, all depending on the level of service agreement you have with us and if you have a one off or a rental machine.
-In the first instance you can either check out the documentation or contact us here.
+There are a few options available, all depending on the level of service agreement you have with us.
+In the first instance you can either check out the documentation that came with your machine, or contact us here.

 I bought a one off machine with no service agreement, what level of support can I expect?

 Customers who own a machine outright with no service agreement may contact us here.
 We will aim to respond within 48 hours.
 If your machine breaks unexpectedly under normal use and it is still under warranty, you may send it back to us for repair.
-If you change your mind about the level of service you would like for your machine, you can always purchase one of our optional bolt-ons.
+If you change your mind about the level of service you would like for your machine, you can always purchase a new service agreement with us by emailing us for a quotation.

 I have lost or broken some of the components of machine, what can I do?